kyleshank/docs/plugin-intro.md

 ## Getting Started

+### Preparation

+Before you begin working on a plugin, you need to decide on a few things:

+- **Package name** – Used to name your Composer package.
+It’s required even if you don’t want to distribute your plugin via Composer.
+(See Composer’s [documentation][package name] for details.)
+- **Namespace prefix** – Your plugin’s class namespaces will begin with this.
+(See the [PSR-4] autoloading specification for details.)
+Note that this should *not* begin with `craft\`; use something that identifies you, the developer.
+- **Plugin handle** – Something that uniquely identifies your plugin within the Craft ecosystem.
+(Plugin handles must begin with a letter and contain only letters, numbers, and underscores.)
+- **Plugin name** – What your plugin will be called within the Control Panel.

+Naming things is one of the [two hardest things] in computer science, so if you can make a decision on those things, the rest of the plugin should practically write itself.

 ### Setting up the basic file structure

 To create a plugin, create a new directory wherever you like to work on development projects.
+Call it something based on your plugin handle, but it’s not really important.
 Give it the following structure:

 ```
 base_dir/